open-telemetry/opentelemetry-js/packages/opentelemetry-node/README.md

 [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) package.

 ## How does automated instrumentation work?
-This package exposes a `NodeTracerRegistry` that will automatically hook into the module loader of Node.js.
+This package exposes a `NodeTracerProvider` that will automatically hook into the module loader of Node.js.

-For this to work, please make sure that `NodeTracerRegistry` is initialized before any other module of your application, (like `http` or `express`) is loaded.
+For this to work, please make sure that `NodeTracerProvider` is initialized before any other module of your application, (like `http` or `express`) is loaded.

 OpenTelemetry comes with a growing number of instrumentation plugins for well know modules (see [supported modules](https://github.com/open-telemetry/opentelemetry-js#plugins)) and an API to create custom plugins (see [the plugin developer guide](https://github.com/open-telemetry/opentelemetry-js/blob/master/doc/plugin-guide.md)).

-Whenever a module is loaded `NodeTracerRegistry` will check if a matching instrumentation plugin has been installed.
+Whenever a module is loaded `NodeTracerProvider` will check if a matching instrumentation plugin has been installed.

 > **Please note:** This module does *not* bundle any plugins.
 They need to be installed separately.